How Pay Mistakes Spread

 | s.40 Overtime | 8.3% | 7.2% | +1.1pp |

-Statutory holiday violations make up a 30% larger share of hospitality's violation profile than the all-sector average2.
+Statutory holiday violations make up about a third more of hospitality's violation profile than the all-sector average3.
 That makes sense if you think about what hospitality looks like on Family Day, Canada Day, or Christmas.
 Someone's working.
 The question is whether they're getting paid correctly for it.

 The overtime gap matters too.
 The ESA requires overtime at 1.5x after 8 hours in a day or 40 hours in a week.
 Hospitality schedules that routinely run 10- or 12-hour shifts create constant exposure.